 The non-profit administrator of the pilot program, GiveDirectly, will accept applications between 9 a.m.
 Monday, April 25 and 11:59 p.m.
 Friday, May 13.

 For more information, visit chicago.gov/cashpilot.

-Chicago releases application details for cash assistance program for low-income residents
+Applications open for Chicago cash assistance program to help low-income residents

 Program to provide a basic income of $500 a month for 5,000 residents